ForEvolve/bootstrap-dark/readme.md

 ### Contribute
 To contribute, feel free to contact me.

-If you feel confident enough (or if the issue tracker is more populated and I forgot to update this section), feel free to submit a PR to the `dev` branch.
+If you feel confident enough (or if the issue tracker is more populated and I forgot to update this section), feel free to submit a PR.

 ## The project structure
 - `Assets` are the project assets (like the screenshot in the readme file).